Chris Esparza

 Wisdom

-Wisdom lives in unexpected places—in our stories, our struggles, and especially in our collective experiences.
-It's not just about gathering knowledge; it's about being curious enough to learn from every conversation and humble enough to be surprised.
-When we approach leadership with this mindset, we discover insights beyond any textbook.
+Wisdom lives in unexpected places—in our stories, struggles, and collective experiences.
+It's about being curious enough to learn from every conversation and humble enough to be surprised.
+When we approach leadership this way, we discover insights beyond any textbook.

 Empathy

 Leadership without empathy fails at its core.
-Creating excellence requires us to bring our full humanity to this work— to build spaces where people feel truly heard and valued.
-It's about supporting each other through uncertainty, celebrating progress, and recognizing that care isn't just nice to have—it's essential for sustainable success.
-Think of it as professional care with purpose.
+Creating excellence requires bringing our full humanity to the work—building spaces where people feel truly heard and valued.
+It's about supporting each other through uncertainty and celebrating progress.
+Care isn't just nice to have—it's essential for sustainable success.

 Play

-Somewhere along the way, we got the idea that serious work can’t be playful.
+Somewhere along the way, we decided serious work can’t be playful.
 We disagree!
 Play is how we experiment, iterate, and find creative solutions to tough challenges.
-It’s not about being silly (though costumes, parades, and beads can be quite fun!).
-It’s about bringing a spirit of curiosity and joy to our work.
-When we learn to play with challenges instead of fearing them, amazing things open up.
+It’s about brindging curiosity and joy to our work—not just being silly (though costumes and parades can be fun!).
+When we play with challenges instead of fearing them, amazing things open up.

 About Chris